-FlashFunders, the equity crowdfunding platform, connects global investors with groundbreaking companies raising capital, enabling everyone to own a piece of a company they believe in for as little as $50.
-FlashFunders empowers companies to convert their customers into shareholders and leverage investments from the crowd, international and accredited investors in a single fundraising round.
-With its streamlined deal execution and compliance, FlashFunders and it's affiliates support companies from the Form C prep through post-fundraising with FlashFunders Shareholder Services, and aims to help entrepreneurs activate a passionate community of shareholders to advocate for their businesses.
+FlashFunders, an equity crowdfunding platform, connects global investors with companies raising capital, enabling everyone to own a piece of a company they believe in for as little as $50.
+FlashFunders' objective is to empower companies to convert their customers into shareholders and leverage investments from the crowd, international and accredited investors in a single fundraising round.
+With its deal execution and compliance procedures, FlashFunders and its affiliates support companies from regulatory form prep through post-fundraising with FlashFunders Shareholder Services, and aims to help entrepreneurs activate a passionate community of shareholders to advocate for their businesses through a streamlined process.

-FlashFunders is comprised of entities specifically created to assist you in making your offering both successful and compliant.
-FinTech Clearing, LLC, member FINRA/SIPC, is a registered broker dealer that facilitates Reg D offerings and offering deposit accounts.
+FlashFunders is comprised of entities specifically created with the purpose of assisting you to make your offering both successful and compliant.
+Sutter Securities Clearing, LLC, member FINRA/SIPC, is a registered broker dealer that facilitates Reg D & Reg A+ offerings and offering deposit accounts.
 FlashFunders Funding Portal, member FINRA, is a registered funding portal that facilitates Reg CF offerings.
 FlashFunders Shareholder Services, LLC is an SEC registered Transfer Agent that allows investor holdings to be recorded and transferred electronically.
-FlashFunders, Inc. is a technology company focused making the online interaction between companies and investors intuitive and efficient.
-This unique combination of expertise, regulatory registrations and technological know-how empowers FlashFunders to offer tools that connect companies and investors in entirely new ways.
+Sutter Securities Group, Inc. is a technology company focused making the online interaction between companies and investors intuitive and efficient.
+FlashFunders believes its unique combination of expertise, regulatory registrations and technological know-how empowers it to offer tools that connect companies and investors in entirely new ways.

 What types of companies raise capital on FlashFunders?

-We've democratized access to all investors and we welcome businesses from all sectors.
+All investors can access the FlashFunders platform, and we welcome businesses from all sectors.
 Most companies on our platform are looking to raise between $500,000 and $2 million, but that can vary widely.
 Beyond our outlined requirements, FlashFunders does not conduct due diligence on companies.
 We believe the market picks the winner.

 Whom can I raise money from?

 Any individual over the age of 18 in the continental U.S. may invest within certain investment limits on FlashFunders, as well as accredited investors who can prove accreditation, and international investors.
-Reg CF Investors will conduct transactions through FlashFunders Funding Portal and Reg D investors will conduct transactions through FinTech Clearing, LLC.
+Reg CF Investors will conduct transactions through FlashFunders Funding Portal and Reg D & Reg A+ investors will conduct transactions through Sutter Securities Clearing, LLC.